 (click for larger view PDF)

-Sawfish species inhabit shallow coastal waters of tropical seas and estuaries throughout the world.
-They are usually found in shallow waters very close to shore over muddy and sandy bottoms.
+Smalltooth sawfish inhabit shallow coastal waters of tropical seas and estuaries throughout the world.
+They are usually found in shallow waters (less than 32 ft (10 m)), very close to shore over muddy and sandy bottoms.
 They are often found in sheltered bays, on shallow banks, and in estuaries or river mouths.
-Certain species of sawfish are known to ascend inland in large river systems, and they are among the few elasmobranchs that are known from freshwater systems in many parts of the world.
+They prefer warmer water temperature of 22-28 degrees Celsius.
+They are known to ascend inland in river systems, and have been shown to have a salinity preference of 18-24 parts per thousand.

 NMFS designated critical habitat for smalltooth sawfish in September 2009 (74 FR 45353).

 Smalltooth sawfish have been reported in the Pacific and Atlantic Oceans and in the Gulf of Mexico.
 However, the U.S. population is found only in the Atlantic Ocean and Gulf of Mexico.
 Historically, the U.S. population was common throughout the Gulf of Mexico from Texas to Florida, and along the east coast from Florida to Cape Hatteras.
 Outside U.S. waters, smalltooth sawfish were thought to be historically found in South Africa, Madagascar, the Red Sea, Arabia, India, the Philippines, along the coast of west Africa, portions of South America including Brazil, Ecuador, the Caribbean Sea, the Mexican Gulf of Mexico, as well as Bermuda.
 However, reports of smalltooth sawfish from other than the Atlantic Ocean are likely misidentifications of other sawfish.